The Hurlingham Club: Croquet

 Hurlingham has been at the centre of world croquet for many years.
 The Croquet Association had its headquarters in the club from 1959 to 2002.
 Top-ranking international competitions are regularly held on the lawns, at one time the finest in the country, though the CA headquarters have since relocated to the Cheltenham Croquet Club.

 Other sports and events

 Other sports include lawn tennis, cricket, bowls, skittles, squash and swimming (with both indoor and outdoor pools) as well as fitness facilities and a gymnasium.
 Games such as bridge, backgammon and chess are popular indoor pursuits.
 The club has also hosted the Grand Prix Ball and the Concours d'Elegance.

 Membership

 Members must be proposed and seconded by two current full members of the club.
-Since 2018, the waitlist for becoming a member has been closed, but children and spouses of current members are given preference when vacancies do arise.
+Since 2018, the waiting list for becoming a member has been closed, but children and spouses of current members are given preference when vacancies do arise.

 The club currently has around 13,000 members – of whom around 6,000 have full voting rights.